 Over time, as you manage your finances carefully and responsibly, your score will rebound enough that you can apply for a credit card again.
 Initially, you will probably start with a secured card.
 Similar to the credit builder loans, a secured card has a credit limit equal to the deposit you can put down.
 For example, if you put up $1,000 to secure the account, your card limit will be $1,000.
 The fees and interest rates are higher on secured cards, but they can be a useful way to help rebuild your credit.

 Though it may seem counterintuitive to think about getting a credit card when you’ve just filed for bankruptcy, the best way to rebuild your financial reputation is to demonstrate your responsible handling of money.
-If you need help getting started, a knowledgeable and experienced lawyer, like a bankruptcy attorney in Tampa, FL, is an excellent resource.
+If you need help getting started, a knowledgeable and experienced lawyer, like a bankruptcy attorney, is an excellent resource.
 Contact one in your area to figure out your next steps.